E3 STEM

 We will also look at the various opportunities through STEM that will enhance your job readiness and resume, plus help analyze any possible barriers that may stand in your path and look at ways in which those can be overcome.

 In addition to your school counselor, you might also meet with Mr. Lynch or one of our career coaches for coaching sessions.
 You could make an appointment with any one of us over Schoology.
 To make an appointment with your school counselor, stop by the student services office to set something up or call 952-431-8218.
-Your last name determines your school counselor:

 RESOURCES: